Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 What follows are instructions for setting up Cuis on Windows or Mac OS X without using Git or the command line.
 If you are comfortable with Git, please see [Getting started using Git Bash](GettingStarted.md).
 This document describes the simplest way to run Cuis on your computer.

 ## On Windows ##
-* Create a new folder in your machine using Windows Explorer
+* Create a new folder in your machine using Windows Explorer (don't use an existing folder)
 * download [`master.zip`](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/archive/master.zip), saving it to that folder.
 * extract the contents of the zip file right there ("extract here")
 * download [`squeak.cog.spur_win64x64.zip`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/202112201228/squeak.cog.spur_win64x64.zip), saving it to yourFolder\Cuis-Smalltalk-Dev-master\ (the folder that was just created while extracting the first zip file).